iAM-AMR/iAM.AMR.DOC/source/model_building/selecting_factors.rst

 ..
 Tip:: Filter your query on the AMR field, with only blank cells selected.
 This may identify factors without that slipped through the extraction process, with an unspecific or combination resistance outcome.

-Discuss with an industry expert
+Discuss with an Industry Expert
 -------------------------------

 Relevancy to the Canadian context